 Drugs on The Empire Plan Flexible Formulary are grouped into Levels and your copayment is determined by the "Level" that your medication is on.

-Level 1 drugs have the lowest copayment and include most covered Generic Drugs and certain Brand-Name drugs.
+- Level 1 drugs that have the lowest copayment and include all covered generic drugs and brand-name drugs.

-Level 2 drugs have the mid-range copayment and include Preferred Drugs that have been selected because of their overall healthcare value.
+- Level 2 drugs have the mid-range copayment and include Preferred Brand- Name Drugs that have been selected because of their overall healthcare value.

-Level 3 drugs have the highest copayment and include Non-Preferred Drugs.
+- Level 3 drugs have the highest copayment and include Non-Preferred Brand-Name Drugs.

-The Flexible Formulary works with The Empire Plan Prescription Drug Program plan design as described here:
+The Flexible Formulary works with The Empire Plan Prescription Drug Program plan design as described below:

 Access to one or more drugs in select therapeutic categories may be excluded (not covered) if the drug(s) has no clinical advantage over other Generic Drug(s) and Brand-Name Drug(s) in the same therapeutic category.

 Drugs considered to have no clinical advantage that may be excluded include any products that: